Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: RESULTS OF SIMULATIONS

-Figure \ref{fig:samplespectra}(a) shows three emission line profiles; the black solid line is the emission of the whole \ion{H}{1} gas, and the short-dashed- and long-dashed-lines give the emission from the warm gas with $T_\mathrm{s}$ higher than 300\,K and 1000\,K, respectively.
-The profiles only from the hot gas are calculated by setting the emissivity $\epsilon$ of the cold gas equal to 0, while the opacity $\kappa$ of the whole gas is fixed.
+Figure \ref{fig:samplespectra}(a) shows three emission line profiles; the black solid line is the emission of the whole \ion{H}{1} gas, and the short-dashed- and long-dashed-lines give the emission from the warm gas with $T_\mathrm{s}$ higher than 300\,K and 1000\,K, respectively. $T_\mathrm{s} > 1000$\,K is shown for reference.
+The profiles only from the warm gas are calculated by setting the emissivity $\epsilon$ of the cold gas equal to 0, while the opacity $\kappa$ of the whole gas is fixed.
 It is seen that a $T_\mathrm{s}$ value is not so critical in discriminating the CNM and WNM.